calganaygun/MDcat/README.md

 # MDCat

-A super simple script which converts your markdown files to [GitHub styled](https://primer.style/) HTML site.
+A super simple script which uses the GitHub API to convert your markdown files to [GitHub styled](https://primer.style/) HTML site.

 ## Features